theaddies/bootcamp_project_1/README.md

 Analyzing National Park Suitability

+Summary
-Data pulled out from US National Park Service and US Census Bureau website were analyzed to locate trails within parks and calculate population within that radius.
+Data were pulled out from US National Park Service and US Census Bureau website to analyze the location of trails within parks and calculate population within that radius.
+The study aims to show the population density around the park and the suitability of the park to recreational actvities based on the weather and the infrastructure.
+Data analystics tools such as python, Matplotlib, Pandas along with statistical tools were used to analyse the data from the entire United States.
+Results show poor relation between Trail number and park size, visitor number and population density.

 Assumptions